Consensys/doc.goquorum/docs/Reference/API-Methods.md

 Approves the recovery of the specified denylisted (blacklisted) account.
 This method can be called by a network admin account.
-Once majority approval from network admin accounts is received, the account is marked as active.
+Once a majority of the network admins approve, the account is marked as active.

 #### Parameters